-- ApsaraDB for MongoDB-Single node instance
+- ApsaraDB for MongoDB-Single Node Instance

 - Set alert rules.
-You need to set the disk space usage first, and then click Add Alarm Rule.Note
+You can set the disk usage first, and then click Add Alarm Rule.Note

-- For example, if you set Rule Describe to Disk Usage 5mins Average >= 80%, the alerting service checks the disk space usage every 5 minutes to detect whether the average disk space usage in the last 5 minutes is greater than or equal to 80%.
+- If you set Rule Description to Disk Usage 5mins Average >= 80%, the alerting module checks the disk usage every 5 minutes to detect whether the average disk usage in the last 5 minutes is greater than or equal to 80%.
 You can adjust each alert threshold based on your business scenarios.

 - Set other parameters for alert rules.

-- Info: Email + DingTalk
+- Info: emails and DingTalk ChatBot.

 - Click Confirm.
 Alert rules automatically take effect.